 The fatal walk was another gruesome testament to torture.
 A victim’s abdomen was sliced open and a bit of intestine was pulled out.
 Then the torturer held the victim’s intestines as the victim walked around a tree.
 Eventually, the entirety of the victim’s intestinal tract would wrap around the tree.

 Whether it was a blood eagle, hung meat, or a fatal walk, the Vikings knew how to make examples out of their enemies.

-Next up in Viking violence after learning about the blood eagle ritual, read up on the practice of keelhauling, or torture on the high seas.
+Next up after learning about the Viking’s blood eagle torture ritual, read up on the practice of keelhauling, or torture on the high seas.
 Then, take a look at eight of the most horrifying Medieval torture devices.